JoshuaHess12/miaaim/docs/source/workflows.rst

 For a comprehensive table of input options for these workflows, see the :ref:`Parameter Reference <Parameter Reference to Parameter Reference>` section.

-Up-to-date input options and versions for each workflow are available on GitHub:
+Up-to-date input options and docker containerizd versions of each workflow are available on GitHub:

 .. _Workflow GitHub Repositories to Workflow GitHub Repositories:
 .. list-table:: Workflow GitHub Repositories